hunglongtrangithub/rnn-copy-task/reports/REPORT.md

 ## Abstract

 This report evaluates four recurrent neural network architectures—standard LSTM, multiplicative LSTM, standard GRU, and multiplicative GRU—on the Copy Task, a benchmark designed to test a model’s ability to memorize and reproduce a sequence after a delay.
-We train each architecture on sequences of increasing length (100, 200, 500, and 1000 tokens) and measure final test accuracy, convergence speed, and training time.
+I train each architecture on sequences of increasing length (100, 200, 500, and 1000 tokens) and measure final test accuracy, convergence speed, and training time.
 Despite theoretical advantages of multiplicative gating, all models converge near a trivial solution of predicting a single token with 10% accuracy, indicating that none mastered the long-term dependencies required for exact sequence reproduction.
 Further analysis reveals that GRU trains the fastest, followed by LSTM, multiplicative GRU, and multiplicative LSTM.
 However, no architecture meaningfully outperforms the others at generalizing to longer sequences under the chosen hyperparameters.
 These findings highlight the difficulty of pure memorization tasks at large sequence lengths and motivate future work on improved architectures or training strategies.

 ## 1. Introduction